 - The UNH Endowment Fund is capital of the University of New Hampshire Foundation (UNHF) created by donors, invested and managed for the benefit of the University of New Hampshire, and providing funding to support the academic, research and public service missions of the university.

 - The primary investment objective of the endowment is to achieve the highest long-term return-on-investment assets that are compatible with the university’s risk tolerance and time horizons and consistent with prudent investment practices.

-- “Sustainable investment” practices are consistent with that objective in that they entail consideration of short- and long-term risks of environmental and social harm — which can present financial risk for investors.
+- “Sustainable investment” practices are consistent with this objective in that they entail consideration of short- and long-term risks of environmental, social and/or corporate harm — which can present financial risk for investors.

-- By acting in an advisory role to the Investment & Finance Committee (I&F), the CIR can increase the I&F’s capacity for making informed and prudent decisions regarding the management of the endowment.
-As the role of the CIR is informational, all decision-making authority will continue to rest with the I&F and UNHF Board of Directors.
+- By acting in an advisory role to the Investment Committee (IC), the CIR can increase the IC’s capacity for making informed and prudent decisions regarding the management of the endowment.
+As the role of the CIR is informational, all decision-making authority will continue to rest with the IC and UNHF Board of Directors.